102 South Alumni Hall

 B.A., Gustavus Adolphus College, Classics

-I specialize in the painting, sculpture, and architecture of Renaissance and early modern Europe — especially in Italian art and architecture.
-My research centers on the design and reception of early modern (16th-17th-century) gardens and villas; the history of art collecting; and the artistic and urban history of Rome.
-In both my research and teaching, I examine how art, architecture, and landscapes created social meaning for those who viewed and experienced them.
+I specialize in the painting, sculpture, and architecture of Renaissance and early modern (16th-17th-century) Europe— Italy, in particular.
+My research centers on early modern gardens and villas; the history of art collecting; the artistic and urban history of Rome; and the ways in which early modern ideas about medicine and health influenced architecture and landscape design.

-I lead introductory survey classes on the History of the Visual Arts and the Architectural History, as well as courses on Medieval, Renaissance, and Baroque Art.
-I also offer the discussion seminars, Landscape & Art: Nature and Human Culture, Michelangelo and His World, and a seminar for Senior Fine Arts Majors.
-I lecture and and teach in the college's core Freshman program, Conversatio, and I team up with a colleague in the Chemistry Department to teach The Chemistry of Painting — a unique course investigating the principles of chemistry, technical art history, and conservation studies.
+I teach a variety of courses, including introductory survey classes on the history art and the history of architecture, as well as courses on Medieval, Renaissance, and Baroque Art.
+I also offer the discussion seminars Landscape & Art: Nature and Human Culture, and Michelangelo and His World, as well as a seminar for Senior Fine Arts Majors.
+I lecture and teach in the college's core Freshman program, Conversatio; I taught in Saint Anselm’s study abroad semester in Orvieto, Italy; and I team-teach a chemistry course entitled The Science of Art and Artifacts, which investigates the principles of chemistry, technical art history, and conservation studies.

 Before I joined the faculty at Saint Anselm, I taught at Columbia University, Emory University, and Penn State University's Study Abroad Program in Todi, Italy.
 I have won research fellowships and grants from several institutions, including Dumbarton Oaks, Columbia University and the Mellon Foundation, The Getty Research Institute, The National Endowment for the Humanities, and the Australasian Centre for Italian Studies (ACIS).
 From 2013-2014, I was Rush H. Kress Fellow at the Villa I Tatti, the Harvard Center for Italian Renaissance Studies in Florence, Italy.
-My article, "The Afterlife of the Cesi Garden: Family Identity, Politics, and Memory in Early Modern Rome," (Journal of the Society of Architectural Historians, 2013) received the 2016 Essay Prize from the Landscape History Chapter of the Society of Architectural Historians.
+My article, "The Afterlife of the Cesi Garden: Family Identity, Politics, and Memory in Early Modern Rome," (Journal of the Society of Architectural Historians, 2013) received the 2016 Essay Prize of the Landscape History Chapter of the Society of Architectural Historians.
+In 2018, I received a College of Arts and Architecture Alumni Award from Penn State University.

 FAH 101 Introduction to Art